AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-data/use-the-email-program-dashboard.md

 Check out how your email programs are performing with this dashboard view.

+>[!CAUTION]
+>
+>For the sake of accurate reporting, please avoid reusing an email previously used in an email program via a Smart Campaign, or by moving the asset from the launched email program to a new one.
+Doing so will add to the reporting numbers in the original email program dashboard.
+If you need to reuse the same email, [clone it](/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/clone-an-asset-in-a-program.md){target="_blank"} instead.

 >[!NOTE]
 >
->If your program has an A/B test, check out the [Email Program Dashboard - A/B Test View](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-the-email-program-dashboard-a-b-test-view.md).
+>If your program has an A/B test, check out the [Email Program Dashboard - A/B Test View](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-the-email-program-dashboard-a-b-test-view.md){target="_blank"}.

 ![](assets/image2014-9-12-14-3a12-3a56.png)